-Under the FAIS Act, advice means any recommendation, guidance or proposal of a financial nature furnished, by any r neans or medium, to any client-
+Under the FAIS Act, advice means any recommendation, guidance or proposal of a financial nature furnished, by any mean or medium, to any client-

-\square In respect of the purchase of any financial product. \square In respect of the investment in any financial product. \square On the variation of any term or condition applying to a financial product \square On the replacement of any financial product. \square On the termination of any purchase of or any investment in a financial product.
+☐ In respect of the purchase of any financial product. ☐ In respect of the investment in any financial product. \square On the variation of any term or condition applying to a financial product ☐ On the replacement of any financial product. \square On the termination of any purchase of or any investment in a financial product.
 On the conclusion of any other transaction, including a loan or cession, aimed at the incurring of any liability or the acquisition of any right or benefit in respect of any financial product.
 It is constituted as advice irrespective of whether such advice is furnished during or incidental to financial planning or results in such a purchase, investment, transaction, variation, replacement or termination being effective.
-2 The following actions are not categorised as the giving of advice: ☐ Describing a financial product to a client. ☐ Answering questions on administrative procedures of the business.
+2 The following actions are not categorised as the giving of advice: ☐ Describing a financial product to a client. ☐ Answering questions on administrative procedures of the business. ☐ Presenting information on a specific financial product without any recommendations.